google/framework-for-osdu/osdu-r2/os-workflow/README.md

 1. Validate the incoming request.
     * Verify the authorization token.
 Fail ingestion if the token is missing or invalid, and then respond with the `401 Unauthorized` status.
     * Verify the partition ID.
-Fail ingestion if the partition ID is missing or invalid, and then respond with the `400 Bad request` status.
+Fail ingestion if the partition ID is missing, invalid or doesn't have assigned user groups, and then respond with the `400 Bad Request` status.
     * Check that the workflow type is "ingest" or "osdu".
     * Check that the data type is "well_log" or "opaque".
-        > The `DataType` property can be any string value.
+        > The `DataType` property can actually be any string value.
 If the `DataType` value is not
         > "well_log", then it's treated as the "opaque" data type.
 2. Query the database to obtain a DAG suitable for the current request.
 The Workflow service decides which DAG to run by the following three parameters: